-Established in 1977, Gateway Technical College Foundation secures resources from the community to support, promote, and facilitate the educational activities of Gateway Technical College.
-As one of its activities, the Foundation raises funds to provide assistance to Gateway students who wish to enhance their lives through education and training.
+As one of its activities, the Foundation specifically raises funds to provide assistance to Gateway students who wish to enhance their lives through education and training.
 Annually, Gateway Technical College Foundation, Inc. awards scholarships and grants to students.
-These awards are made possible through the generosity of individuals (including Gateway alumni and staff), businesses, and organizations in southeast Wisconsin who recognize the need to assist in providing funds for students eager to embark on the path to their future.
-To learn more about the Foundation, please visit qtc.edu/ foundation.
+These awards are made possible through the generosity of individuals (including Gateway alumni and staff), businesses and organizations in southeast Wisconsin who recognize the need to assist in providing funds for students eager to embark on the path to their future.
+To learn more about the Foundation, please visit gtc.edu/foundation.